Energiz3r/robodog/README.md

 ## Assembly

 Build the robot either according to Baris' or Jack's design and whatever parts you may already have or can buy locally.
 This is the easy part!
 You can optionally 3D print some parts I've included here as well.

-If you use Baris' design, omit the rear hip servos and either use mine or Jack's parts to mount those.
+If you use Baris' design, you can omit the rear hip servos and either use mine or Jack's parts to mount those.
+Alternatively, I added provision in the code for those servos to be set at calibration position and then just do nothing, so you could add them to your build and still use this code if you intend to develop for them later.

 ## Electronics Required